ObjectivePathology/zif/README.md

 ### Baseline Specification
 * Baseline ZIF files must be tiled TIFF 6.0 files (no BigTIFF is permitted in Baseline ZIF); maximum dimensions are 64K x 64K pixels (65,536 x 65,536), and not more than 4 GB file size.
 Note that some software only supports 2 GB TIFFs.
 * Image Directory IFD 2 + is:
-  * If IFDs ceiling(previous IFD / 2), multiresolution
+  * If IFDs are halving in size (pixels rounded up, contents precisely half, left/top aligned), multiresolution
   * If all IFD's same size, time series or focal plane (Z-stack)
   * else, a collection of distinct images
 * Optional solid thumbnail in SubIFD 1 of IFD 1 (for multiresolution images) or each IFD (for other content).
 Thumbnail must be JPEG or PNG, and no larger than 2048 x 2048; recommended size is 1024 pixels on largest side, and a progressive encoding is recommended for JPEG thumbnails.